GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 # Web Design and Stylings

-To speed up the process of making a really interactive website page, I learnt to use Bootstrap to its full capability to help design an aesthetically pleasing website that and then created custom details to the brands design to give it a unique appeal and enhance the UX. by using bootstrap, I have access to working, proven code that has help build an offcanvas menu bar, cards, toasts and footers. and it allows me to spend more time on the core structure of the website in the logic and how the site should operate. below are some specification detailng the other design aspects of the website.
+To speed up the process of making an interactive website page, I learnt to use Bootstrap to its full capability to help design an aesthetically pleasing website that and then created custom details to the brands design to give it a unique appeal and enhance the UX. by using bootstrap, I have access to working, proven code that has help build an off-canvas menu bar, cards, toasts and footers. and it allows me to spend more time on the core structure of the website in the logic and how the site should operate. below are some specifications detailing the other design aspects of the website.

 I used CSS to its full potential to create unique designs and animations to attract the user to the website.
-The animations are subtle but they add a real immersive feel to the website...
+The animations are subtle, but they add a real immersive feel to the website...
 By making use of time transitions, on-hovers, clicks, and size-ratio adjustments, the user can see a certain attention to detail and care has gone into the whole UX, that this is not just a normal, bland online store.
-Its unique qualities on the homepage draws the users attention and they feel encouraged to explore more of the website.
+Its unique quality on the homepage draws the users attention and they feel encouraged to explore more of the website.

 ## Colour Scheme

-the colour scheme chosen for this website is a submersive navy-blue/black colour and dark grey  <!-- colour tags go here -->.
-This is really nice as it highlights images and makes reading easy as a light grey font was chosen to work in contrast with the background color.
+the colour scheme chosen for this website is a navy-blue/black colour and dark grey.
+This is nice as it highlights images and makes reading easy as a light grey font was chosen to work in contrast with the background colour.

 The colour scheme also around the website largely uses hints of green throughout to add the unique personal touch of the Airsoft Workshop website.

-* The main logo font is green, it naturally appears throughout the website to give the user an enhanced UX.
+* The main logo font is green; it naturally appears throughout the website to give the user an enhanced UX.

-* The homepage "GEAR UP" button is really important to the website: Its unique to all the other buttons on the site as it is designed to draw the user in.
-It holds the same color tones that feature throughout the website.
+* The homepage "GEAR UP" button is important to the website: Its unique to all the other buttons on the site as it is designed to draw the user in.
+It holds the same colour tones that feature throughout the website.

-* Alot of the functional button use bootstrap's inbuilt buttons.
-The green "success" and grey "secondary" button features mostly thoughout the site as a button to navigate and make progressive page changes.
-The secondary button also appears in the site which serves a majority of the time in the site as a return button.
+* A lot of the functional button use bootstrap's inbuilt buttons.
+The green "success" and grey "secondary" button features mostly throughout the site as a button to navigate and make progressive page changes.
+The secondary button also appears in the site which serves most of the time in the site as a return button.

 The colour codes are:

 * Custom green: #198754
 * Main background colour: #222
-* Font color against the Black-Grey background: #ffffff8c
+* Font colour against the Black-Grey background: #ffffff8c
-* Font color for links against backgrounds and table elements: #9C9A9A
+* Font colour for links against backgrounds and table elements: #9C9A9A
-* background for Navbar and Footer: #212529
+* Background for Navbar and Footer: #212529
-* font-color against Navbar and Footer background: #6c757d
+* Font-colour against Navbar and Footer background: #6c757d

 Main Logo Colour: